coachpo/hypnotism/commands/5-implement.md

 ---

 ## Stage Overview
-- Obey only the scope documented in the approved plan, hierarchical backlog, and QA strategy.
-When input artifacts disagree or appear incomplete, halt implementation, record the issue in `implementation.changes`, and notify upstream stages instead of silently patching gaps.
+- Execute **only** the scope documented in the approved plan, backlog, and QA strategy.
+If inputs conflict or appear incomplete, stop, log the issue in `implementation.changes`, and notify upstream owners instead of silently patching gaps.
-- Build the code, tests, docs, and automation artifacts necessary to satisfy every leaf task’s acceptance criteria plus its mapped QA scenarios.
-Treat each leaf as a mini deliverable with its own design + validation notes.
+- Build the code, tests, docs, and automation artifacts needed for every leaf task’s acceptance criteria and mapped QA scenarios.
+Treat each leaf as a self-contained deliverable with its own design + validation notes.
-- Capture deterministic evidence (diffs, MCP command transcripts, logs, coverage) so Stage 6 can replay validation in a clean workspace with no additional context.
+- Capture deterministic evidence (diffs, MCP command transcripts, logs, coverage) so Stage 6 can replay validation in a clean workspace with zero guesswork.
-- Operate autonomously: never pause for human confirmation mid-stage.
-Use MCP checkpointing and the payload log to record state transitions and recover from interruptions.
+- Operate autonomously—no mid-stage approval loops.
+Use MCP checkpointing plus payload logs to record state transitions and support recovery.

 ## Shared Payload Contract
 - **File:** `handoff/payload.json`